-- 1. Preheat the oven to 390°F (200ºC).
+- Preheat the oven to 390°F (200ºC).
 Line a rimmed baking sheet with foil and then place a wire rack on the sheet.

-- Repeat the brushing and flipping and baking a couple more times until the bacon is crisp and browned to your liking, roughly 30 to 40 minutes total.
-[Editor’s Note: Obviously there’s going to be some wiggle room with the timing depending on how crisp you like your bacon.
-As you decide when to take it out of the oven, bear in mind, the maple bacon will become even crisper as it cools, so you don’t want to wait for it to be completely crisp before you remove it from the oven.
+- Repeat the brushing and flipping and baking a couple more times, until the bacon is crisp and browned to your liking, roughly 30 to 40 minutes total.
+(Allow some wiggle room depending on how thick your slices and how crisp you like your bacon.
+Bear in mind, the maple bacon will become crisper as it cools, so don’t wait for it to be crisped to your liking before you remove it from the oven.
 We recommend baking it for no more than 40 minutes.]

 - Remove the maple bacon from the oven and let it cool as long as you can on the rack.
 We think you can take it from here.

 Nutrition information is automatically calculated, so should only be used as an approximation.

 This maple bacon recipe is soooo good.
 It comes out sort of like the texture of beef jerky but with a bacon flavor.
 There is no way you can eat only 1 piece.
 You want more and more.

 Because I really wanted to have the caramel color, I used dark brown sugar.
 And I used Blue Moon beer.
 My finished bacon looked like the picture—it had the same coppery color and shiny glaze.
 Any more than the 4 rounds of basting with the glaze will make the bacon too hard.
 I found that 40 minutes was just long enough.